 For example, you might forecast what to do if one of your suppliers raised prices to the point where you couldn’t afford them, how you’d cope with supply chain disruptions, and so on.

 This type of forecasting might be difficult for a business owner who doesn’t have financial or accounting experience.
-Our Utah CPAs can help you with financial forecasting if that’s something you want to do.
+Understanding the benefits of hiring a local CPA can help you see how our Utah CPAs can assist with financial forecasting if that’s something you want to do.

 8. Postpone Big Ticket Purchases